pipobscure/pipobscure/_posts/2016-12-08-futuristic-linguistics.markdown

 ---
 layout: post
-title: "> This is it.
+title: "This is it.
 This is the funniest thing I’ve ever read in my entire life."
 date: 2016-12-08 18:30:41 Z
 tags: []
 ---